oscar-system/GAP_pkg/GAP_pkg_grape/README.md

 This wrapper is under the MIT license (see file `LICENSE`).

-The license of the wrapped GAP package is unknown.
+The license of the wrapped GAP package is Apache-2.0 AND GPL-2.0-or-later.